Assim Madibo

-Assim Omer Al Haj Madibo (عاصم ماديبو; born 22 October 1996) is a Qatari footballer who plays for Al-Duhail and the Qatar national team.
+Assim Omer Al Haj Madibo (عاصم ماديبو; born 22 October 1996) is a Qatari footballer who plays for Al-Wakrah, on loan from Al-Duhail and the Qatar national team.

 Club career

-Madibo started his youth football career at French club AJ Auxerre, even though he never lived there.
-In 2015, he graduated from Aspire Academy in Qatar.
+Madibo started his youth football career at French club AJ Auxerre at the age of 11.
+However, he never lived there.

 In January 2015, Madibo joined the senior team of Austrian club LASK Linz.
 He made his professional league debut against Austria Lustenau on 13 August 2015.
 In January 2016, he left the club to join Cultural Leonesa.

 It was announced that in July 2017 that Madibo was loaned to Belgian First Division A side Eupen from Lekhwiya for a duration of one season.

 International career

-Being born in Qatar from a Sudanese family, Madibo was eligible to represent either Qatar or Sudan, of which he chose the former.
+Being born in Qatar to a Sudanese family, Madibo was eligible to represent either Qatar or Sudan, of which he chose the former.
 Madibo has represented his country at various age groups.
 He was a member of Qatar national under-19 football team for 2014 AFC U-19 Championship, and he won the championship.
 He played in 2015 FIFA U-20 World Cup as Qatar national under-20 football team.